krylovgeorgii/ARC/README.md

 # ARC

-libraries for convenient programming controller myRIO for mobile robotics with using motors and sensors read first lib MyRIO/robot
+libraries for convenient programming controller myRIO for mobile robotics with using motors and sensors <br>
+read first lib MyRIO/robot

-libraries for computer vision for any linux that recognize connectivity components of pixels by color using color cone read first lib MyRIO/vision
+libraries for computer vision for any linux that recognize connectivity components of pixels by color using color cone <br>
+read first lib MyRIO/vision

 ----